 will be held from Sunday, the 20th of September to Wednesday, the 23rd of

 September 2015 in the historic city of Yogyakarta, Indonesia.

 A post-conference field trip to the Mahakam River Delta will

 be held from the 24th to the 26th of September.
-See the meeting
+Abstract submission is open

 for more information.